 Properties of GKM graphs

-These are the main properties of GKM graphs.
+These are some of the main properties of GKM graphs.

 GKMtools.valencyFunction